ludwig-ai/ludwig-docs/src/docs/user_guide.md

 - `norm'` (default `None`): norm to apply after the single neuron.
 It can be `None`, `batch` or `layer`.
 - `tied_weights` (default `None`): name of the input feature to tie the weights the encoder with.
 It needs to be the name of a feature of the same type and with the same encoder parameters.

 There are no additional parameters for the `passthrough` encoder.

+### Dense Encoder Parameters

 For the `dense` encoder these are the available parameters.

 - `num_layers` (default `1`): this is the number of stacked fully connected layers that the input to the feature passes through.
 Their output is projected in the feature's output space.
 - `fc_size` (default `256`): f a `fc_size` is not already specified in `fc_layers` this is the default `fc_size` that will be used for each layer.
 It indicates the size of the output of a fully connected layer.